Motion to Take Note

 “the needs of, and consequences for, the entire Union”.

 That said, moving forward, the Government will need to demonstrate that the process for agreeing how repatriated powers are allocated is both fair and robust, and there are two areas where action could be taken to build greater confidence in the process.
 The European Union (Withdrawal) Bill is currently asymmetrical between the constraints imposed on the devolved Administrations and the extensive delegated powers conferred on UK Ministers.
 I am not arguing for the constraints on the devolved Administrations to be removed.
-If, however, as the Government say, the delegated powers in the Bill are not intended to effect major changes of policy but technical changes to make the law work, this should be reflected in stronger safeguards in the Bill against their misuse.
+If, however, as the Government say, the delegated powers in the Bill are intended to effect not major changes of policy but technical changes to make the law work, this should be reflected in stronger safeguards in the Bill against their misuse.
 I commend to the House the Constitution Committee’s proposals in its most recent report for achieving this.
 A better balance of constraints would have the virtue of providing the UK Government and devolved Administrations with similar incentives to reach early agreement on substantive policy issues.

 The second area of risk is the risk of reservation by default, to which the noble Lord, Lord Jay, has already referred.
-The power to fix deficiencies is time limited, but the mechanism in Clause 12 of the European Union (Withdrawal) Bill for releasing powers from the holding pattern is open ended.
-There needs to be clarity, therefore, about where the competencies repatriated from Brussels will be exercised if there is no agreement between the UK Government and devolved Administrations.
+The power to fix deficiencies is time-limited, but the mechanism in Clause 12 of the European Union (Withdrawal) Bill for releasing powers from the holding pattern is open-ended.
+There needs to be clarity, therefore, about where the competences repatriated from Brussels will be exercised if there is no agreement between the UK Government and devolved Administrations.
 The Government have said that they will seek the legislative consent of the Scottish Parliament for the European Union (Withdrawal) Bill; they therefore have the strongest possible incentive to get this right, which underlines the importance of having in place a clear route map and timetable for reaching agreement.
 I hope that my noble friend will say more about this in his speech.

 “I can see that it works in practice, but does it work in theory?”.